What is Runtime Application Self-Protection (RASP)?

 Use Case 1: MOBILE BANKING and FINTECH – Protect User Data

-The key issues are: Protecting user data inside the app and as it travels over a public network.
+- Some key considerations to protect banking and other apps that hold extremely sensitive data (such as PII): Protecting user data inside the app and as it travels over a public network

-- RASP capabilities important to mobile banking encrypt and protect all mobile app data in all 3 states in which data exists in an app: Data at rest, Data in transit, and data in-use (aka: data in memory).
+When talking about data encryption, it’s important to protect mobile data in all 3 states in which data exists in an app: Data at rest, Data in transit, and data in-use (aka: data in memory).
 Here’s how you can protect and encrypt data in all 3 states using Appdome: